Giving of your time.

 To participate in an evaluation your dog must meet the following criteria.
 No exceptions will be granted:

-Your dog must be registered with the City or County that you reside in.
+- Your dog must be registered with the city or county of your residency

-The dog must have been in your care and possession for at least 1 year.
+- The dog must have been in your care and possession for at least one year

 Dogs that display any of the following traits will be dismissed from the program immediately: